Thoregon/Thoregon/doc/spec.md

 ========

 Thore͛gon shows its flamboyance on account of his claim to be a world computer.
-It provides full featured nodes, which can be used to install bounded contexts.
+It provides full featured peers (nodes), which can be used to install bounded contexts.
 It runs as a sovereign node which allows reliant nodes to attach.

 Installable context/app server.
 Can be installed globally or a dev dependency.